platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 Using A records has limitations:

 * If the IPs change, you need to manually update your configuration.
-  Until then some requests are lost.
+  Until you do, some requests are lost.
 * Directly pointing at the edge routers bypasses their load-balancing functionality.
-Should one of them go offline for maintenance (as happens periodically for upgrades) approximately 1/3 of requests to your site are sent to the offline router and are lost, making the site appear offline.
+  Should one of them go offline for maintenance (as happens periodically for upgrades), about 1/3 of requests to your site are sent to the offline router and are lost, making the site appear offline.

 Configure your domain name to point to your project using A records: